vkostyanetsky/kostyanetsky.me/notes/butterfly/index.md

 (It’s just a pity that it wasn’t a prettier insect — like a butterfly, for instance?
 That would’ve added a touch of romance to our work)

 (Though, if you think about it... maybe "bug" isn’t such a bad option after all.
 "Butterfly" is a bit too long.
-Besides, someone would’ve shortened it to "butt," and right now, we’d be fixing butts instead of bugs)
+Someone would’ve shortened it to "butt" and right now, we’d be fixing butts instead of bugs)